 Use industry-approved standards to size and install the supply and return air duct system.
-FIGURE 19 shows the correct supply and return duct installation.
 Refer to ACCA Manual D. This will result in a quiet and low-static system that has uniform air distribution.
+See FIGURE 19 for proper duct installation.